Re2o/re2o-themes/default-dark/README.md

 # Default-dark

-This theme is inspired by the [darkly theme for bootstrap](https://bootswatch.com/darkly).
+This theme is inspired by the [Darkly theme for bootstrap](https://bootswatch.com/darkly).
 However, it is simplified and customized for Re2o.

 This theme is supposed to match the default theme as much as possible, but with dark colors: it shouldn't impact padding, margins, behaviors...